Multilevel Fair Allocation with Matroid-Rank Preferences: Introduction

-Different assumptions can be made regarding the utility of the (internal) nodes of the tree: it could be (i) that agents only care about the bundle they receive and are oblivious of the subsequent allocation of those items; (ii) that agents have preferences over the properties of the allocation to their children; or (iii) that agents have preferences that depend on the actual utilities of their children.
-In this paper, we adopt assumption (iii), which raises notable algorithmic challenges when allocations are computed using a top-down approach: an internal agent must allocate items in a way that is satisfactory with respect to its children, while the utility of those children is not yet known, as it depends in turn on how the items will be allocated at the next level, and so on.
+Different assumptions can be made regarding the utility of the nodes (agents) of the tree.
+For internal nodes, it could be (i) that agents only care about the bundle they receive and are oblivious of the subsequent allocation of those items; (ii) that agents have preferences over the properties of the allocation to their children; or (iii) that agents have preferences that depend on the actual utilities of their children.
+In this paper, we adopt assumption (iii) which reflects the idea that internal entities do not act as self-interested agents, but rather as representative bodies for their constituents.
+For example, a department’s objective is to maximize the aggregate satisfaction of the labs it contains, and similarly a laboratory aims to maximize the satisfaction of its research groups.
+In this paper, we model each internal node as maximizing the {\em utilitarian social welfare}, that is, its utility is defined as the sum of the utilities of its children.
+We acknowledge that, in practice, some intermediate entities (internal nodes) may display a degree of self-interest; for instance, a laboratory might wish to retain additional space to support its own development.
+Nevertheless, modeling these nodes as purely representative agents, without an intrinsic utility of their own, provides a natural first approach.
+Moreover, this assumption already raises notable algorithmic challenges when allocations are computed using a top-down approach: an internal agent must allocate items to satisfy its children, even though their utilities are not yet known, as these depend on subsequent allocations at lower levels, and so on.